 I’m flying with Jet2, so I asked them if I would be permitted to travelling with my knitting needles.
 Jet2 response was:

 I also asked four other of the main airlines.
-Thomas Cook were in agreement with Jet2, strictly no knitting needles in your hand luggage but they could be packed into your suitcase in the hold.
+Thomas Cook was in agreement with Jet2, strictly no knitting needles in your hand luggage but they could be packed into your suitcase in the hold.
 British Airways, Virgin Atlantic and Easyjet are all happy for you to carry knitting needles and crochet hooks in your hand luggage, they did say though that the final decision is with the airport so do check ahead before you fly.
-The best thing to do is contact the airline directly or check their website.
+The best thing to do is to contact the airline directly or check their website.

 Some airports do have very informative websites like Heathrow who do clearly say that knitting needles are permitted in your hand luggage.
 I've also tweeted a couple of the other popular airport's that will be inundated this summer with travellers.
 Both Gatwick and Liverpool airports have no problem with you taking your knitting onboard but did advise that you still need to check with your airline first.

 Unless you've checked with both the airline and the airport before travelling you are taking the risk that your knitting will be confiscated.
-They may see you knitting needles as a dangerous, well they are quite pointy!
+They may see your knitting needles as a dangerous, well they are quite pointy!
 Minimise your chances they see your needles as a threat by taking wooden knitting needles over metal ones and circular needles instead of straights.

 I wanted to update this post as last year I was lucky to travel outside the UK on two separate occasions.
-I flew on a schedule flight to Madeira with Jet2 and on a charted flight to Miami with Air France.
+I flew on a scheduled flight to Madeira with Jet2 and on a charter flight to Miami with Air France.
 I flew both times from Manchester Airport and wasn't questioned regarding my knitting as I went through passport control, so I was able to knit whilst waiting for my flights.
 I was also able to knit on the planes and nobody bat an eyelid!